asbjornh/view-models/docs/eslint-plugin.md

 ### no-meta-mismatch

 This rule disallows the use of meta types that don't match their corresponding propType.
+Note that currently only top-level properties are checked.
 Examples:

 ```js
 Component.propTypes = {